followmyutopia/devextreme-documentation/concepts/05 Widgets/Form/15 Configure Item Labels/05 Location and Alignment/05 Align Labels Relatively to Editors.md

-By default, the **Form** widget displays labels at the left side of their editors.
-To relocate all labels, use the [labelLocation](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#labelLocation) option.
-You can do the same to an individual label using the **label**.[location](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/label/#location) option.
+The **Form** widget displays labels on the left side of their editors by default.
+Use the [labelLocation](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#labelLocation) option to relocate all labels or the **label**.[location](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/label/#location) option to relocate individual labels.

     <!--JavaScript-->
     $(function() {